dedepene/odoo/doc/dev/schedule/academy_schedule_handover.md

     - `_suspend_with` and `_lift_suspension` on occurrences perform the concrete write operations to set and restore state while avoiding recursive sync (via context `skip_suspension_sync`).

 These additions complete the suspension lifecycle: wizard creation → suspension record → optional mass-suspend of existing planned occurrences → future generation respects suspension windows → deactivation lifts future suspended occurrences.

+- Coach calendar integration (November 2025):
+    - Added a stored `calendar_event_id` Many2one on `academy.session.occurrence` pointing to `calendar.event`.
+    - New helper `_sync_calendar_events` mirrors create/write/unlink operations to the coach’s personal Odoo calendar, keeping the event name, timing, courts, notes, and attendees in sync.
+    - Helper scripts `scripts/inspect_calendar.py` and `scripts/resync_calendar.py` were added to inspect specific coaches and to backfill existing occurrences (the resync script commits changes and should be run via `type scripts\resync_calendar.py | python odoo-bin shell ...`).
+    - Module upgrades (`-u academy_schedule --stop-after-init`) must run on deployment to add the new column before executing the resync helper.

 ### 2.1 Courts (`academy.court`)